Stonehenge: Early history

 Plan of Stonehenge in 2004.
 After Cleal et al. and Pitts.
 Italicised numbers in the text refer to the labels on this plan.
 Trilithon lintels omitted for clarity.
 Holes that no longer, or never, contained stones are shown as open circles.
 Stones visible today are shown coloured.

 Mike Parker Pearson, leader of the Stonehenge Riverside Project based around Durrington Walls, noted that Stonehenge appears to have been associated with burial from the earliest period of its existence:

 Stonehenge was a place of burial from its beginning to its zenith in the mid third [sic] millennium B.C.
-The cremation burial dating to Stonehenge's sarsen stones phase is likely just one of many from this later period of the monument's use and demonstrates that it was still very much a domain of the dead.
+The cremation burial dating to Stonehenge's sarsen stones phase is probably just one of many from this later period of the monument's use and demonstrates that it was still very much a domain of the dead.

 Stonehenge evolved in several construction phases spanning at least 1500 years.
 There is evidence of large-scale construction on and around the monument, perhaps extending the landscape's time frame to 6500 years.
 Dating and understanding the various phases of activity are complicated by disturbance of the natural chalk by periglacial effects and animal burrowing, poor quality early excavation records, and a lack of accurate, scientifically verified dates.
 The modern phasing most generally agreed to by archaeologists is detailed below.
 Features mentioned in the text are numbered and shown on the plan, right.